The 8th Annual KTA Trail Challenge

 The 50k course will cover the same ground as 2015 - Thanks to Lancaster County Conservancy for negotiating the opening of the Conestoga Trail through Holtwood!

-The 25k will begin at Susquehannock State Park, join the 50k course on River Road before crossing the Susquehanna River on the Norman Wood Bridge.
+The 25k will begin at Susquehannock State Park, join the 50k course on the Norman Wood Bridge crossing the Susquehanna River.

 Register Here by check or money order